for Emma Jean (“And they saved each other every day.”)

 Sound along the shoals of day,

-For is not prayer that trace of flame,
+For is not love that trace of flame,

 Between the edge of stars and earth,